amplience/dc-extensions-sdk/README.md

 import { init } from 'dc-extensions-sdk';

 const options = {
-  // used to enable useful behind-the-scenes info
+  // enable useful behind-the-scenes info
   debug: false,
-  // if you want to manually attach the window object
-  window: window,
-  // if you want more control over timeouts
+  // the max time to wait for a connection to establish
-  connectionTimeout: 2000
+  connectionTimeout: 1000
 };

 async function initialize() {